Javaman2/Nextjs/README.md

 We like Next.js because it has built in routing!
 Any new function component found in the pages folder is automatically found in the url using that name e.g. https://localhost:3000/time

-Take a look at the time.js file.
+Take a look at the [time.js](https://github.com/Javaman2/Nextjs/blob/main/pages/time.js) file.
+This shows how to create a clock updated each second.

-Site Templating is simple just put in an _app.js file in the pages folder.
+Site Templating is simple just put in an [_app.js](https://github.com/Javaman2/Nextjs/blob/main/pages/_app.js) file in the pages folder.
 Like this:

 ```html
 import "../styles/globals.css";